-- 1. Please detail your organization's current sources of funding (including other NDA contracts and grants), identify the funding agency, the program name, the types of funds (i.e., Federal, State, local, private, etc.). - 2.
+- 1. Please detail your organization's current sources of funding (including other NDA contracts and grants), identify the funding agency, the program name, the types of funds (i.e., federal, state, local, private, etc.). - 2.
 Are you currently seeking other funds from the NDA through RFA's or RFP's?
 If yes, please list. - 3.
 Has your organization administered programs like your current grant application?
 If yes, please list and explain. - 4.
 How many years has your organization been in existence? - 5.
-How many total Full Time Equivalents (FTE)s is there in your organization? - 6.
-How many total FTE perform accounting functions within your organization? - 7.
+How many total Full Time Equivalents (FTE)s are there in your organization? - 6.
+How many total FTEs perform accounting functions within your organization? - 7.
 How are the financial records maintained to identify the source/revenue and program/expenditure of funds? - 8.
-How will sub-grant funds have accounted for separately from other funding sources in your organization's accounting records? - 9.
-This sub-grant will be on a cash reimbursement basis.
+How will subgrant funds be accounted for separately from other funding sources in your organization's accounting records? - 9.
+This subgrant will be on a cash reimbursement basis.
 What will your organization's source of cash be and how will your organization manage its cash flow between the time costs are incurred and reimbursed?